dustinknopoff/type-investigator/README.md

 [Try it out!](https://type-investigator.knopoff.dev)

+## Just looking to understand how things are calculated?

+Head to `packages/ui/src/routes/+page.svelte` and read through `avgFit` and `fitInMax`.
+Oddly moving this logic into it's own file breaks opentype's ability to read the font size.

 ## Development

 Create a `.env` or `.envrc` file and expose a variable `POSTGRES_URL` which looks something like